If you are new to the crypto-world, or you already have ventured this space, the first thing you might have heard about the cryptocurrency is Bitcoin.

 The transaction ordering process described before actually provides the voting system.
 Part of the input to the linking problem is a transaction from the end of a chain, so each guess is effectively a vote for that chain.
 But how are all the votes tallied?

-Because the cryptographic hash function has well defined statistical properties, you can look at any given answer and estimate how many guesses it took to find it, just like estimating how many coin flips it would take to get 100 heads in a row.
-So the links in a chain not only put transactions in order, but also act as an effective vote tally, making it easy to see which chain most people are using.
+Because the cryptographic hash function has well defined statistical properties, you can look at any given answer and estimate how many guesses it took to find it, just like estimating how many coins flips it would take to get 100 heads in a row.
+So the links in a chain not only put transactions in order but also act as an effective vote tally, making it easy to see which chain most people are using.

 Finally, how does the money get created?

 Every time someone wins the lottery to pick the next transaction in the chain, new Bitcoins are created out of thin air and awarded to their account.
 Solving these problems is commonly called “mining,” as this is how money enters the system, but the main purpose of the math is to make sure everyone’s ledgers agree.
 The math simply provides a convenient way to randomly distribute money into the world.
 In fact, sometime around will only be paid from fees added on to transactions.